ravendb/docs/version_2/docs/samples/api-keys/using-api-keys.markdown

 A few tips:

 - In order to set a key to all databases in the database name enter "*" (this will NOT grant access to the system database)
-- To grant access to the system database set the database name to "<system>".
+- To grant access to the system database set the database name to "&lt;system&gt;".

 Once all settings are entered give the user the "full api key" (you can right-click on it to copy).